arxhy/ecoNomic/rules.md

 *Mutable.*

+If and only if less than five rule changes are being voted on at a given time, any player may propose a rule change.
+A player whose rule change is currently being voted on, however, may not propose another rule change.

+---

+**306:**

+*Mutable.*

 If no rule changes have been proposed in the last 7 days (168 hours), the player who proposed a rule change most recently wins the game.

+---

+**307:**

+*Mutable.*

+Any player joining the game has 0 points.
+This applies to players who leave and rejoin.